Erik Harris: 2019 season

-On March 8, 2019, the Oakland Raiders signed Harris to a two-year, $5 million contract that included $1.07 million guaranteed.
+On March 8, 2019, the Raiders signed Harris to a two-year, $5 million contract that included $1.07 million guaranteed.
 Harris entered training camp slated as a backup safety after the Raiders drafted Johnathan Abram in the first round.
 Head coach Jon Gruden retained Harris as the primary backup strong safety, behind Karl Joseph, to start the season.

-Harris became the starting free safety in Week 2 after Johnathan Abram was placed on injured-reserve after tearing his rotator cuff during the Raiders' season-opening 24–16 victory against the Denver Broncos.
+Harris became the starting free safety in Week 2 after Johnathan Abram was placed on injured reserve after tearing his rotator cuff during the Raiders' season-opening 24–16 victory against the Denver Broncos.
 In Week 2, Harris earned his first career start and recorded two solo tackles during a 28–10 loss against the Kansas City Chiefs.

-On September 29, 2019, Harris made seven combined tackles (six solo), a pass deflection, and returned his first career interception for a touchdown during a 31–24 win at the Indianapolis Colts.
+On September 29, 2019, Harris made seven combined tackles (six solo), a pass deflection, and returned his first career interception for a touchdown during a 31–24 win at the Colts.
 Harris intercepted a pass attempt by Jacoby Brissett, that was intended for wide receiver Zach Pascal, and returned it for a 30-yard touchdown during the fourth quarter.